siddav83/siddav83/README.md

 👋 I'm Davey / Dave

--      Traniee at AWESOME **Get Future Proof**
--
+- 🎓   Trainee @ **FUTUREPROOF**
-- 🛒  Change careers from demand planning to coding . -
+- 🛒  Changed careers, from a demand planning manager to  a guy in tech.
 - 🎓  Graduated @ **Le Wagon** bootcamp.

 - 💻  **Coding** in Javascript, React and Node.js